RobertoBochet/dino-game/README.md

 game.play()
 ```

-#### Callback
+#### Callbacks

-The library provide some callback to feedback the game
+The library provides some callbacks to feedback the game

-- `loop_callback` is called each frame
+- `loop_callback`       is called at each new frame
 - `gameover_callback`   is called when a gameover occurs

 To subscribe to callback you can use callback's `set` method.

-To the callbacks are given the current instance of `DinoGame` as argument.
+The current instance of `DinoGame` is given to the callback as argument.

 ```python
 def lp_cb(game: GameDino):